Frequently asked questions

 EU Private persons

-When you are a private person based in an EU county outside of the Netherlands, Items contain either No VAT or VAT is charged at your own countries VAT-rate.
+When you are a private person based in an EU country outside of the Netherlands, Items contain either No VAT or VAT is charged at your own countries VAT-rate.

 When your company is based in an EU country outside of the Netherlands, VAT is charged at 0% VAT or No VAT applies.
 You will be required to enter your VAT identification number in the country to which the goods are sent.
 Your company must pay the VAT in this country.